leknesh/Calculator/README.md

 The limitation in the mediator usage creates difficulties upon orientation change, it has not been possible to figure out how to retain state on rotation change without introducing other issues (crashes and/or loss of observer).
 The current solution recreates the fragment and viewmodel on rotation.

-Calculating the result is preformed by method calculateResult in the ResultService class.
+Calculating the result is preformed by method calculateResult in ResultService class.
 Method input is a string with operators ("*/-+") and a list of Suboperations.
 The first operator in the string is used as current operator, and an iteration of the list will perform all matching calculations and update the list.
 Then one operator is removed and the method repeats through recursion until all operators are used.
-This way, the result from e.g 1 + 2 * 2 + 1 is calculated as 1 + 4 + 1 = 6, instead of = 3 * 2 + 1 = 7
+This way, the result from e.g 1 + 2 * 2 + 1 is calculated as 1 + 4 + 1 = 6, instead of 3 * 2 + 1 = 7.
 This function took a bit of trial and error to get right.

 #### Error handling
 Input errors like zero division are handled by setting an error message in the result textview.
 Several consecutive operator inputs